EspressoAdvice.comUpdated June 2026

 Who it's right for: Buyers prioritising longevity and build quality over programmable features.
 If you want a machine that still works correctly in 15 years with basic maintenance, this is the route.

 Honest limitation: The Profitec Pro 300 has fewer programmable features than the Breville.
 No pre-infusion timer, no shot clock display.
-It's a more manual experience — which some people prefer and others don't.
+It's a more manual experience, which some people prefer and others don't.
 Also not as widely serviced in the US as Breville.

-View on Amazon →
+Check Price on Amazon →

-## Rancilio Silvia Pro X — Precision Over Convenience
+Rancilio Silvia Pro X: Precision Over Convenience

 Rancilio